Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Communication-Efficient Distributed Policy Gradient Methods

 To this point, a myopic approach to minimizing per-iteration communication is to include as few learners in ${\cal M}^k$ as possible.
 However, it will turn out that such a simple selection will lead to many more iterations that may in turn increase the total number of needed communication rounds.
-A more principled way is to guide the communication selection according to learners' optimization progress.
-The first step of implementing such principle is to characterize the optimization progress as follows. \begin{lemma}[LAPG descent lemma] Suppose ${\cal L}(\bbtheta):=\sum_{m\in{\cal M}}{\cal L}_m(\bbtheta)$ is $L$-smooth, and $\bbtheta^{k+1}$ is generated by running one-step LAPG iteration \eqref{eq.LAG1} given $\bbtheta^k$.
-If the stepsize is selected such that $\alpha\leq 1/L$, then the objective values satisfy
+A more principled way is to guide the communication selection according to learners' optimization progress, which leads to the LAPG's selection rule presented at the end of this section.
+The first step of deriving such principle is to characterize the optimization progress of LAPG as follows. \begin{lemma}[LAPG descent lemma] Assume ${\cal L}(\bbtheta):=\sum_{m\in{\cal M}}{\cal L}_m(\bbtheta)$ is $L$-smooth, and $\bbtheta^{k+1}$ is generated by running one-step LAPG iteration \eqref{eq.LAG1} given $\bbtheta^k$.
+If the stepsize is selected as $\alpha\leq 1/L$, then the objective values satisfy